Holiday

 A festival day literally means "festival day," as in a day for Shinto festivals or rituals.
 These days, though, it really just means holiday.

-Usually this will be a national holiday or public holiday, since some Japanese public holidays are based on Shinto festival days. 祭日 was actually the official term for public holidays prior to World War II.
-It sounds a little old-fashioned today, but you may still encounter it occasionally.
+Usually this will be a national holiday or public holiday, since some Japanese public holidays are based on Shinto festival days. 祭日 was the official term for public holidays prior to World War II, but today 祝日 is used in its place.
+Because of this, it sounds a little old-fashioned now, but you may still encounter it occasionally.

 今日は祭日だからいつものカフェがお休みだったよ。